Hepatitis C – Diagnosis, Symptoms, and Treatment

 - Liver cancer

-The diagnosis of hepatitis C is suggested based on symptoms and physical examination, but typically confirmed with laboratory studies.
-Your doctor will typically measure hepatitis C antibodies in your blood.
+Testing for hepatitis C involves checking for hepatitis C antibodies in your blood.
 Positive antibody tests are usually confirmed with molecular RNA testing.
-Genotype testing may also be obtained to guide therapy.
+Genotype testing may also be obtained to help select the most effective treatments.

-Your doctor will likely also test you for HIV, hepatitis B, and hepatitis A. In addition, other causes of chronic liver disease (eg, hemochromatosis, autoimmune hepatitis) are generally worked up.
+Your doctor will likely also test you for HIV, hepatitis B, and hepatitis A. In addition, other causes of chronic liver disease (eg, hemochromatosis, autoimmune hepatitis) are generally tested for as well.

 Hepatitis C Treatment and Medication